resque/resque-scheduler/README.markdown

       args: moderators
       description: "This job resets the weekly leaderboard for moderators"

-And then set the schedule like so:
+And then set the schedule where ever you configure Resque like so:

+    require 'resque-scheduler'
     ResqueScheduler.schedule = YAML.load_file(File.join(File.dirname(__FILE__), '../resque_schedule.yml'))

 The scheduler process is just a rake task which adds things to resque when they fire